qbicsoftware/experiment-graph-gui/README.md

 * A Java Runtime Environment (JRE) or Java Development Kit (JDK) compatible with Java 8.
 Installation of Java depends on your operating system.
 * JavaFX dependencies.
 This also depends on your operating system and whether you are using Oracle's JDK or OpenJDK.

-### Downloading a release
+### Installing a release
-Releases for this repository are found in the [releases page](https://github.com/qbicsoftware/experiment-graph-gui/releases).
-Find the latest version and download the contents of the release.
+* Find the latest release on the [releases page](https://github.com/qbicsoftware/experiment-graph-gui/releases).
+* Download the `experiment-graph-gui-<version>.tar.gz` file from the release assets (e.g., `experiment-graph-gui-0.2.1.tar.gz`).
+* Unzip the `experiment-graph-gui-<version>.tar.gz` archive.
+This will create a folder named `experiment-graph-gui`.

-To execute the stand-alone viewer, execute the following command:
+To execute the stand-alone viewer, change to the `experiment-graph-gui` folder and execute the following command in a terminal:

 ```sh
 java -jar experiment-graph-gui.jar
 ```

-### Compiling the sources
+## Information for developers
 We use [Apache Maven](maven) to compile the source code, make sure you have the latest version installed.

 You will also need to set the `MAVEN_OPTS` environment variable to contain the Java Virtual Machine (JVM) option `-Xss4m` (i.e., `export MAVEN_OPTS="-Xss4m"` in Linux).
 This will instruct the JVM to set the thread stack size to `4m`, which is required for the proper compilation of this project.
 Check [this page](http://maven.apache.org/configure.html) for more information on how to configure Maven.
 Afterwards, execute the following command on a terminal: